 But for all of the broad, “I love weed”-style tourism there are also plenty of targeted activities like the “women-only weed camp” called Ganja Goddess Getaway.
 Fast Company writes that the event, which sounds like Coachella if there were a bunch of Baby Boomers co-mingling with the millennials and Gen X-ers: women of all ages “stopping every few feet to readjust their floral head crowns or puff on a joint.”
 It’s no surprise that one of the Ganja Goddess Getaways was held near the Coachella Valley.

-Ganja Goddess Getaway attracts women of all ages to de-stress and bond.
+Ganja Goddess Getaway attracts women of all ages to de-stress

 The Ganja Goddess Getaway has only been around for less than a year, but already the event has turned from a 50-person experience into a true retreat with over 200 attendees.
 It has turned from a business venture into something rather different, explains CEO Deidra Bagdasarian,